-But, of course, employers often get it wrong and end up having to pay our clients whom they misclassified as exempt.
+But, of course, employers often get it wrong and end up having to pay backpay to our clients whom they misclassified as exempt.

 Failure to Pay Earned Wages to Former Employees

-Many employers drag their feet when it comes to paying earned wages to former employees.
-They can’t do that.
+Some employers drag their feet when it comes to paying earned wages to former employees.